Simbaplayer1/Simbaplayer1/README.md

-- 👋 Hi, I’m @Simbaplayer1
+- 👋 Hi, I’m @Simbaplayer
-- 👀 I’m interested in Monster Energy
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning how to make a minecraft mod
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on Minecraft mods
+- 💞️ I’m looking to collaborate on C#
 - 📫 How to reach me simbaplayer1.github@gmail.com

 <!---